-Name: Beginning Date of Ph.D.
-Studies: Anticipated Completion: Please comment on student's progress on each item that is degree. relevant to student progress at this point in the 1.
+Student's Name: Beginning Date of Ph.D.
+Studies: Anticipated Please comment on student's progress on each item that is degree. s relevant to student progress at this point in the 1.
 Overall Progress toward the Degree: a.
-Core Courses Completed: Yes No If no, is adequate progress being made? b.
-Specialization Courses Completed: Yes If no, is adequate progress being made? c.
-Methodological Courses Completed: Yes If no, is adequate progress being made? d.
-Number of Advanced Courses completed Is adequate progress being made?
-Yes e.
-Supporting Courses Completed: Yes No If no, is adequate progress being made? f.
-Degree Plan Completed: Yes No If no, is adequate progress being made? g.
-Committee Formed by Submitting Paperwork h.
-Qualifying Exam Completed: If yes, date completed: If yes, date completed: No Yes No No Yes No No Yes No i.
-Dissertation Progress: Satisfactory Unsatisfactory Un Unsatisfactory ory 3.
-Research Accomplishments: Satisfactory Unsa Number of conference papers submitted Number of articles submitted Number of creative activities submitted number presented number published 4.
+Core Courses Completed: Yes No No Yes No No Yes No No Yes No Yes No Yes No Yes No K to Grad Division?
+Yes No 2.
+Academic Work: Satisfactory Unsatisfact GPA: Incompletes?
+3. Research Accomplishments: Satisfactory Unsa Number of conference papers submitted Number of articles submitted Number of creative activities submitted number presented 4.
 Assistantships/Fellowships/Scholarships: Satisfaction Courses Taught?
-Assistantships Assistantships/Fellowships/Scholarships: Satisfaction Courses Taught?
-Assistantships/Fellowships/Scholarships sted with? refereed journal.
-Second, third and fourth year doctoral s ce paper accepted and 1 paper submitted to a First-year doctoral students: 1 conference ce paper accepted.

-Second, third and fourth year doctoral students: 1 first or co-authored publication accepted in refereed journal; and 1 in revise and resubmit, and 2 or more papers accepted at national conferences.
+Assistantships/Fellowships/Scholarships. ctory Unsatisfactory N/A sted with?
+5. Skills Rubric 1: Successful completion of research publication: studies to submit to conferences and Exceeds Expectations: First-year doctoral students: 1 conferen refereed journal.
+Participation in the CJC Second, third and fourth year doctoral students: 1 or more first or sole authored; and 1 in revise and resubmit; and 2 or more Participation in the CJC Symposium.